Escape to the Shenandoah Valley for a Romantic Getaway

 The Historic Rapidan Camp

 One of the national park’s historic gems is the country retreat of President and First Lady Hoover, known as Rapidan Camp.
-This cabin, built in 1929, has been beautifully restored so visitors can enjoy not only its historic significance as a representation of mountain life in that era but also of the president himself.
+This cottage, built in 1929, has been beautifully restored so visitors can enjoy not only its historic significance as a representation of mountain life in that era but also of the president himself.
 Tours are led by rangers throughout the summer months, leaving from the Harry F. Byrd Visitor Center in the park.
 While driving along Skyline Drive, make a pit stop at the visitors center for a peek inside this unique, historic US landmark.

 Find out about other intriguing places to visit and scenic drives when you request access to our complimentary Shenandoah Valley Vacation Guide.